Mama Kayai

-The Vitimbi crew led by Mama Kayai and Mzee Ojwan'g were always accorded an opportunity to entertain the nation in all national holidays.
+The Vitimbi crew led by Mama Kayai and Mzee Ojwang' were always accorded an opportunity to entertain the nation in all national holidays.

 Kenya's founding president, Mzee Jomo Kenyatta often invited the vitimbi crew to entertain him at his Gatundu home.
-The late president Daniel Moi was also particularly fond of Mama Kayai and Mzee Ojwan'g's theatrics and other than according them an opportunity to perform at national holidays, he also invited them to state house.
+The late president Daniel Moi was also particularly fond of Mama Kayai and Mzee Ojwang's theatrics and other than according them an opportunity to perform at national holidays, he also invited them to state house.

 Former president Mwai Kibaki also regularly invited Mama Kayai and her team to State House.

 Early life

 Mary Kavere was married to the late Saidiel Matano.
 They have five sons.
 She is now a grandmother.

 She started her journey in the creative sector as a traditional dancer and singer with a group, known as The Black Golden Stars, in Majengo, Pumwani where she grew up.
-Kavere later met Mzee Ojwan'g and Lucy Wangui (who played a judge on Vioja Mahakamani), in one of her acting auditions.
+Kavere later met Mzee Ojwang' and Lucy Wangui (who played a judge on Vioja Mahakamani), in one of her acting auditions.
 She acknowledges the two for mentoring her and helping nurture her career in acting.

 She made her acting debut in the programme Darubini in 1980 before moving to Vitimbi and Vioja Mahakamani respectively both airing on KBC.